fluent-plugins-nursery/fluent-plugin-bigquery/README.md

 ### Table schema

-There are two methods to describe the schema of the target table.
+There are three methods to describe the schema of the target table.

 1. List fields in fluent.conf
 2. Load a schema file in JSON.
+3. Fetch a schema using BigQuery API

 The examples above use the first method.
 In this method, you can also specify nested fields by prefixing their belonging record fields.